protocol/research-website/content/posts/202104-snarkpack/index.md

 * $b' = \sum\limits_{i=0}^{m'} b_{i} + x^{-1}b_{m' + i}$ is the "compression" of the $\mathbf{B}$ vector (size halves after this step)

 What GIPA is doing on top is *committing to both $z_l$ and $z_r$* at each step of the reduction using the commitment scheme provided.
 Indeed, the prover will return to the verifier all $z_l$, $z_r$, $C_l$ and $C_r$ at each step, so he needs to commit to these values at each step.
-Given we now use a commitment scheme, we also need to "compress" the commitment keys the same way, that's what $ck_1'$ and $ck_2'$ are doing.
+Given that we now use a commitment scheme, we also need to "compress" the commitment keys the same way, that's what $ck_1'$ and $ck_2'$ are doing.

 If you look closely at the verifier computations (ex. $ck_1' = ck_{1,[:m']} + x^{-1}\cdot ck_{1,[m':]}$), you can notice the *verifier is doing a linear amount of work* (the first step operates on $n$-sized keys).
-This contradicts our goals, however, later on, we will see how to make the prover compute the final commitment keys for the verifier and let the verifier quickly verify their validity.
-This allows the verifier to only perform a logarithmic number of operations.
+This contradicts our goals; however, later on, we will see how to make the prover compute the final commitment keys for the verifier and let the verifier quickly verify their validity.
+This allows the verifier to only perform a *logarithmic* number of operations.

-#### Non interactive proof
+#### Non-interactive proof

 So far GIPA is shown in the interactive setting, where a prover and a verifier interact during the proof.
-In practice though we want to have a *non-interactive* proof where the prover makes the proof on his side and sends it to the verifier, i.e. a blockchain for example.
+In practice however we want to have a *non-interactive* proof where the prover makes the proof on his side and sends it to the verifier, e.g. a blockchain.
 We can easily do so by making all random challenges $x$ deterministically derived from a hash function (such as SHA256) given the previous computations of the prover and public inputs:
 $$
 x = Hash(z_l,z_r,C_l,C_r)
 $$

 This is what is usually called the [Fiat Shamir heuristic](https://en.wikipedia.org/wiki/Fiat%E2%80%93Shamir_heuristic) which can turn interactive proofs to non-interactive via the use of hash functions.
 Usually, using Fiat-Shamir *reduces* the security of the scheme so the security parameters have to be *higher*.
 It is even more the case in the recursive loops where the reductions in security compound.

-Interestingly, the security proof of this aggregation scheme use a different model (algebraic commitment model) without using the Fiat-Shamir reduction and thereby **does not suffer from the usual reduction in security** !
+Interestingly, the security proof of this aggregation scheme uses a different model (an algebraic commitment model) without using the Fiat-Shamir reduction and thereby *does not suffer from the usual reduction in security* !

 ## Trusted Inner Pairing Product (TIPP)

-In this section, we are exploring one instantiation of GIPA called TIPP required to compute a proof of corect Groth16 aggregation.
+In this section, we explore an instantiation of GIPA called TIPP required to compute a proof of corect Groth16 aggregation.
 It produces a proof showing the prover correctly computed the pairing product $Z = \prod e(A_i,B_i)$ given a commitment to $\mathbf{A}$ and $\mathbf{B}$.
 To prove such a statement, we need a commitment scheme suitable for GIPA.

 ### Commitment Scheme